Joe Cartoon: Cartoons

 This final category groups together other Joe Cartoon offerings, illustrating a wide range of topics and art styles that have been explored since the website was first created.

 Transition to YouTube

 In 2010, the Joe Cartoon website was shut down and moved to YouTube according to a statement on YouTube by Joe Cartoon:

 "We have now found a new home and it is YouTube.
 In order to keep the content serving up free, beer flowing and fishing rod wet we have decided to move the site completely over to YouTube—so consider this the official home of JoeCartoon.
 We hope that all our active fans will find sanctuary in our new spot and keep it active and alive."

 On 17 May 2012 Joe announced that his website had returned, the announcement was made on YouTube as well with a video titled: Joe Cartoon - Peace Love.

-Controversy

-At least one cartoon, "Donkey Bong (Long)", has been self-censored by the creator after its initial publication.
-The conclusion of the original version featured the Gerbil performing Simon and Garfunkel's hit song "The Sound of Silence", with the lyrics completely altered to describe instead the woes of being stuck inside of a donkey's rectum, which is the Gerbil's ultimate predicament in the cartoon.
-As the website stepped up its marketing and exposure, the song parody was removed from the cartoon to avoid potential music copyright litigation.
-However, the Newgrounds submitted version of the cartoon has the deleted scene uncensored.